Jobs cull as Europe's banks step up costs battle

 Typically it takes a new chief executive to deliver a blunt admission that costs need to be attacked.

-“We clearly have a cost problem,” Stuart Gulliver admitted in May 2011, shortly after taking the CEO hotseat at HSBC (HSBA.L), Europe’s biggest bank.
+“We clearly have a cost problem,” Stuart Gulliver admitted in May 2011, shortly after taking the CEO hotseat at HSBC , Europe’s biggest bank.

 He set out to cut $3.5 billion from annual costs to reverse a similar rise in costs that had added no revenue, but warned it would take several years.